rclone/rclone/docs/content/onedrive.md

 p) Personal
 b/p>
 ```
-After that rclone requires two authentications.
-First to authenicate your account
+After that rclone requires an authentication of your account.
+The application will first authenticate your account, then query the OneDrive resource URL
-and second to get the final token to access your companies resources.

-Headless authentication is not working at the moment.
+and do a second (silent) authentication for this resource URL.

 ### Modified time and hashes ###